oneblink/cli/docs/api/timeouts.md

 ## Timeouts

-Each route will have a default of **15 seconds** to complete before it will automatically timeout.
-The timeout for all routes in the project can be set in `.blinkmrc.json`:
+Routes have a default of `15` seconds to complete before they automatically timeout.
+The timeout value can be set in `.blinkmrc.json` (timeout is **not** configurable per route):

 ```json
 {